ProgrammingHero1/toy-marketplace/task_description.md

     - color contrast is pleasing to the eye
     - the website does not have a `gobindo design`
     - the website has proper alignment and space
     - If needed, customize the design of any component you are taking from any component library.
-(For example, you are using daisy ui & has taken card component from daisy, if needed customize the styling the card to make it reasonable, rather just copy & paste it.)
+(For example, you are using daisy ui & have taken a card component from Daisy, if needed, customize the styling of the card to make it reasonable rather than just copy & paste it.)
     <br/>
     <br/>

-    > **Note:** Your website can not be related to your previous assignments layout/ design or any practice project shown in the course modules or our conceptual sessions.
+    > **Note:** Your website can not be related to your previous assignments' layout/ design or any practice project shown in the course modules or our conceptual sessions.
 Ex: You can't copy any design or similar functionality/ layout of
     - Dragon news
     - Espresso Emporium
     - Car Doctor
     - Travel guru
     - Volunteer network
-    - Job Portal Website or Any conceptual session projects, or any project showed in our course.
+    - Job Portal Website, Any conceptual session projects, or projects showed in our course.

     <br/>